Isac-E-Perez/K-means-Cluster-Analysis/README.md

 **Extracting Results**

-With most of these approaches suggesting 4 as teh number of optimal clusters, we can perform the final analysis and extract the results using 4 clusters.
+With most of these approaches suggesting 4 as the number of optimal clusters, we can perform the final analysis and extract the results using 4 clusters.

 ```python
 # extracting results